AWS EC2 Setup

 Find or add each of these and make sure they match exactly:

-📝 sshd_config — your final values
+📝 sshd_config - AFTER (your final result)

 PermitRootLogin no